Hardstylist/srd/srd_tools-24.100.3/example-cryptex/Readme.md

 ```

 ## As of May 31, 2022
-This Issue of: "can't build IOKitKeysPrivate.h"continues to cause Build Pipeline Issues for SRDC, see URL https://github.com/apple/security-research-device/issues/59
+This Issue of: "can't build IOKitKeysPrivate.h" continues to cause Build Pipeline Issues for SRDC, see URL https://github.com/apple/security-research-device/issues/59

 ### Background | make clean | can't build IOKitKeysPrivate.h
 With Security Research Tools (SRT) 20C80, the file name extension is .cxbd.